 - Keep in mind social recruiting and mobile job searching.
 Crafting a well-optimized, concise job description will resonate better with mobile and social job seekers.

-Once you’ve published the job description to your website, make sure you promote it on your social media profiles, post to relevant job boards, and send to your personal contacts who are well connected in the same or a related field/industry.
+Once the job description is published to your website, promote it on your social media profiles, post to relevant job boards, and send to your personal contacts who are well connected in the same or a related field/industry.

 3. Screen Resumes

 Finding yourself overwhelmed with steps one through three?
 No sweat.
-Get in touch with Profiles, and we’ll walk you through the entire process.
-From determining the need, crafting the job description, to screening resumes, we’ve got you covered and promise to present only the best candidates.
+Get in touch with Profiles, and we will walk you through the entire process.
+From determining the need, crafting the job description, to screening resumes, we have got you covered and promise to present only the best candidates.

 4. Distribute Pre-Interview Assessments

 While many businesses forego this stage, pre-interview assessments can help narrow down your pool of prospective candidates and only move the most qualified few onto in-person interviews.
 Pre-interview assessments can take many forms, such as phone screens, online personality tests, or work-based assessments.